More than 365 million people speak Hindi worldwide.

 HINDI BEGINNERS LEVEL A1:

 This course is Beginner level course in Hindi language and culture.
-In this course, students will get introduced to the Hindi language using Latin transilerated alphabets alongwith introduction to Devnagari script.
+In this course, students get introduced to the Hindi language using Latin transilerated alphabets alongwith introduction to Devnagari script.
 This course is designed keeping in mind the foreigners, expats and non-Hindi speakers to teach Hindi with ease.
 We cover most common situations for conversation in Hindi and stuctured lessons make learners enable to easily start speaking Hindi.
-This course is first of its where Hindi is taught as foreign language and in line with European CEFR standards.
+This course is first of its where Hindi is taught as foreign language.

 HINDI BASIC LEVEL A2: